AdobeDocs/commerce-php/src/pages/developer/staging.md

 ---
-group: php-developer-guide
-title: Staging (Adobe Commerce only)
+title: Staging | Commerce PHP Extensions
+description: Learn how to manage campaigns in Adobe Commerce and Magento Open Source using the staging module.
 edition: ee
 ---

+# Staging

 Staging functionality enables you to create scheduled campaigns, manage campaigns on dashboard and manipulate each future store object update.
 Moreover, you can preview a [storefront](https://glossary.magento.com/storefront) during the future campaign.